christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ![toyota technical image](../factions/ressources/toyota-new.excalidraw.png)

-In this role the Hilux serves the full spectrum of armoured support.
+The Toyota Hilux serves the full spectrum of armoured support.
 With almost anything the separtists deemed small enough to work being bolted to one, this fast pickup can serve as an anti-infantry, anti-tank or anti-air role, as artillery, as a driving bomb.
 Versatility, courtesy of Japan.

 | Toyota Hilux | <img src="/factions/nato-symbols/units/wheeled-unarmed.excalidraw.png" align="right" alt="Toyota" height=30 width=auto></img> |
 | :---- | ---- |